hraisinz/Problem-Solving/README.md

 * Deleting a node from the end of the linkedlist
 * Deleting a node from the middle of the linkedlist
 * Deleting a node at given position of the linkedlist
-* Reverse a linked list using iterative method
+* Reverse a Linkedlist using iterative method
-* Reverse a linked list using Recursion
+* Reverse a Linkedlist and getting list using Recursion
 * Find a middle of Linkedlist
 * Find a middle of Linkedlist using recursion
 * Find the length of Linkedlist using recursion